ThatoneKurdishSE/Covid-Boredom-Buster/README.md

 The user can save the activity to a favorites list and view their favorites.
 The user can delete a favorite from their favorites list.
 The user can view their favorite activities and filter by activity type(select options) or activity name (dynamic text input).
+User can log out when they are finished with the session.
 User's name, and favorite activities are stored in a SQLite3 database, so the information is stored from session to session.

 ### API